bencyna/ATOM-Feed-Aggregation/README.md

 # Introduction to JAVA RMI

 ## Overveiw
 This assignment was the second assignment for the University of Adelaide's distributed system course.
-The general idea for this project was to gain an understanding of what is required to build a client/server system, by building a simple system that aggregates and distributes ATOM feeds
+The general idea for this project was to gain an understanding of what is required to build a client/server system, by building a simple system that aggregates and distributes ATOM feeds.
 The final grade I recieved for this was 100/100

 ## Major design decision.